What You'll Learn

 When a child starts taking psychoactive medication, success depends on several things.
 Obviously, it matters whether the treatment fits the symptoms.
-Do the problems he’s having respond to this kind of medication?
-Not as obvious, but just as important, is whether he’s getting the right dose.
+Do the problems the child is having respond to this kind of medication?
+Not as obvious, but just as important, is whether they’re getting the right dose.

-How do you know if the clinician treating your child is doing a good job figuring out the best dose for him?
+How do you know if the clinician treating your child is doing a good job figuring out the best dose?
 Here we’ll explain how doctors work with kids, and their parents, to arrive at the right amount of medication.

 How to find the right medication dosage